 David Robinson of Roadmaster, Inc. explains everything you need to know about using tow bars with truck campers.
 Ready to flat-tow a Jeep, car, or SUV?
 Here’s how it’s done.

 The majority of tow bars are used by motorhome owners who enjoy staying at RV resorts with full hookups and a towed car or SUV to get around.
 Find yourself a Class A motorhome and you’ll likely find a towed Jeep Wrangler, Honda CRV, or Suzuki Samurai – just to name a few of the more popular motorhome “toads”.

 But tow bar use is far from exclusive to the Class A marketplace.
-According to the 2017 Truck Camper Magazine Reader Survey, 17.2 percent of our readers tow a car, Jeep, or SUV.
-This was clearly evident at the 2017 Texas Truck Camper Rally this past April where at least ten of the fifty rigs came in flat towing a vehicle with a tow bar.
-This was our sign to finally take the topic of tow bars and truck campers head on.
+According to the Truck Camper Magazine Reader Survey, 17.2 percent of our readers tow a car, Jeep, or SUV.
+This was clearly evident at the Texas Truck Camper Rally where at least ten of the fifty rigs came in flat towing a vehicle with a tow bar.
+This was our sign to finally take the topic of tow bars and truck campers head-on.

-To get the full picture on using tow bars with truck campers, we talked to David Robinson of Roadmaster.
+To get the full picture about using tow bars with truck campers, we talked to David Robinson of Roadmaster.
 With a long history in tow bar research, development, and manufacturing, Roadmaster is a leading brand in the tow bar marketplace.
-Roadmaster also gets truck campers, and was excited to engage our readership on the subject.
+Roadmaster also gets truck campers and was excited to engage our readership on the subject.